 It was a painful learning experience!
 But it ultimately brought respectable profits and a pivot to the inventory management solution that you see today.

-Now, we want to share with you common mistakes that wholesalers and distributors commit in the running of their business.
+Now, we want to share with you common mistakes that wholesalers and distributors commit in the running of their businesses.

 1. Using Pen and Paper or Electronic Forms

 Don’t be shy.
-You’ll be surprised how many mom-n-pop businesses are still using paper today to run their businesses.
+You’ll be surprised how many mom-and-pop businesses are still using paper today to run their businesses.
 And you thought carbon paper was long gone!